In some of my earlier articles, I have introduced the concept of financial independence, financial security and retirement.

 In a business, unit made up of predominately 20 to 40 something ladies she doesn’t stand out like a sore thumb.
 It is only after knowing her for 2 years and numerous lunch sessions that they got to know her better.

 Working in general administration wasn’t what she was first trained in.
 She used to work in finance when she started out and was rather good at her job.

-So after a few fast promotions, 2 job hops, she manage to build up a tidy amount of wealth from the great remuneration she had gotten.
+So after a few fast promotions, 2 job hops, she manages to build up a tidy amount of wealth from the great remuneration she had gotten.

-After working 7 years in finance, she quit to have a child, then when the child is 4 years old decide to find some administrative jobs.
+After working for 7 years in finance, she quit having a child, then when the child is 4 years old decide to find some administrative jobs.

-She met her husband at her second bank, when he was working in IT analyst position.
-So the 2 of them had above average income.
+She met her husband at her second bank when he was working in an IT analyst position.
+So the 2 of them had above-average income.
 After 12 years in that field, he also decided to move into one of the companies where there is less need for 24/7 support and more sane working hours.

 Due to their prudence, and their choice of only having a 4 room BTO flat, they manage to build up a sizable amount of wealth that they can take on less stressful jobs.